usnistgov/ndn-dpdk/app/fwdp/README.md

 ### Crypto Helper (FwCrypto)

 FwCrypto provides Data implicit digest computation.
-It is a special kind of FwInput that runs `FwCrypto_Run` as the main loop.
+It is a special kind of FwInput that runs `FwCrypto_Run` as the main loop ("CRYPTO" role).

 When FwFwd threads an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to compute the Data's implicit digest in order to determine whether the Data satisfies the Interest.
 Instead of doing the computation in FwFwd and blocking other packet processing, the FwFwd passes the Data to FwCrypto.